 Opponents see the bill as a so-called “sanctuary state” measure that helps people who are living in the U.S. illegally avoid deportation.

-“It’s absolutely a sanctuary state bill,” said Dave Williams, a Colorado Springs Republican and fierce opponent of unlawful immigration.
+“It’s absolutely a sanctuary state bill,” said state Rep. Dave Williams, a Colorado Springs Republican and fierce opponent of unlawful immigration.
 He has unsuccessfully brought legislation in the past to allow criminal charges and lawsuits against officials in Colorado cities with sanctuary policies.

 “The whole purpose of the bill is to prohibit immigration authorities from being able to do their job and help make communities safer,” he added.